carbon-data-specification/Power-Systems-Data/specifications/cdsc-wg2-03.md

 ### 3.2 PowerSystemsResources Metadata<a id="endpoints-psrmeta" href="#endpoints-psrmeta" class="permalink">🔗</a>

 The primary set of endpoints reference PowerSystemResource (PSR) objects.
-These objects contain several metadata fields as well as timeseries information such as generation, demand, and capacity.
+These objects contain several metadata fields as well as **historical timeseries** information such as capacity.

 #### 3.2.1 PSR List `/power-system-resources`
 ##### Request Object